-- o I will follow the Lowbrook Academy Child Protection and Safeguarding Policy and Procedures - o I have received a copy of the School's Volunteer Policy - o I agree to support the School's Aims - o I will follow the Visitors' Code of Conduct - I agree to treat information obtained from being a Volunteer in School as Strictly Confidential - I understand that an enhanced Disclosure and Barring Service (DBS) check will be undertaken - If you already have a DBS Certificate, please hand it to the school, the number will be recorded and checks made with the issuing body.
-A new enhanced DBS check must be undertaken. - I have been made aware of who is my designated supervisor e.g. Class Teacher, Year Teacher, Head of Department - o I agree to follow the E-mail, Internet and E-safety Policy - o I agree to undertake safeguarding training, delivered by the Academy, every three years.
+- I will follow the Lowbrook Academy Child Protection and Safeguarding Policy and Procedures - I have received a copy and understand the requirements in the School's Volunteer Policy - I agree to support the School's Aims - I will follow the Visitors' Agreement - I agree to treat information obtained from being a Volunteer in School as Strictly Confidential - I understand that an enhanced Disclosure and Barring Service (DBS) check will be undertaken - If you already have a DBS Certificate, please hand it to the school, the number will be recorded and checks made with the issuing body.
+A new enhanced DBS check must be undertaken. - I have been made aware of who is my designated supervisor e.g. Class Teacher, Year Teacher, Principal and DSL. - I agree to follow the E-mail, Internet and E-safety Policies and not use personal phones whilst onsite.
+Photographs must not be taken. - I agree to undertake safeguarding training, delivered by the Academy, every three years or sooner if the DSL has updates.

-Signed:

 Name:

 Date: